Ica-Qin/Wedding-Simulator/README.md

 The test questions were designed around aspects such as "wedding anxiety index," "authentic emotional expression," and "emotional changes before and after the game."
 The questionnaire structure referred to **CEDAR** (a structured observation tool in user testing that includes Context, Expectations, Decisions, Actions, and Responses).

-For the **pre-test questionnaire**, in order to reduce the players’ testing burden and allow them to quickly enter the game, we adopted a **multiple-choice questionnaire** format.
+For the **pre-test questionnaire**, to reduce the players’ testing burden and allow them to quickly enter the game, we adopted a **multiple-choice questionnaire** format.

 For the **post-test questionnaire**, to better explore players’ authentic thoughts and their experiences of the game, we chose an **open-ended questionnaire** format.